Notice of appeal

 Out of time appeals

 The respondent's views on the extension of time should be sought and, if possible, those views should be communicated to the Registry.
-The application (13) for an extension of time will be referred to the Registrar and, if it is granted, the appellant must comply with rule 18 and paragraph 4.3.2.
+The application for an extension of time will be referred to the Board to be considered at the same time as the appeal.
 The longer the delay in filing, the more convincing and weighty the explanation will need to be and the Board will need to be satisfied that, having regard to all the circumstances, it is in the interests of justice that the time limit should be extended: see Carlos Hamilton and Jason Lewis v The Queen [2012] UKPC 31.
-In criminal cases, the prosecuting authorities should be notified as soon as a prisoner has indicated an intention to appeal to the Judicial Committee and a copy of that notification should be produced to the Registrar of the Privy Council when the appeal is filed (14).
+In criminal cases, the prosecuting authorities should be notified as soon as a prisoner has indicated an intention to appeal to the Judicial Committee and a copy of that notification should be produced to the Registrar of the Privy Council when the appeal is filed.

 Fees